abelokopytov/as/README.md

 # as
-Construction of prototype free-view extra cheap anomaloscope with alternating fields.
+Construction of prototype free-view extra cheap substitution anomaloscope.

 ![General view of the device](photo/AS_1.jpg)